DID YOU KNOW THAT YOUR NUTRITIONAL NEEDS INCREASE AS YOU AGE ?

 However, when your body is running low on essential vitamins and minerals, you will likely feel symptoms of fatigue almost immediately.
 If you're feeling tired all the time, try focusing on getting more natural sources of vitamin D in your diet, such as yogurt, milk, cheese, almond milk, soy milk, sardines, and mushrooms.

-Many other essential vitamins, such as folate (folic acid), also play a major role in the quality of your hair, skin and nails, and are often the first tell-tale signs of nutritional gaps.
-If you're experiencing a loss in the quality of your hair, skin or nails, it may be time to take a closer look at your vitamin B levels.
+Many other essential vitamins, such as folate (folic acid), also play a major role in the quality of your hair, skin, and nails, and are often the first tell-tale signs of nutritional gaps.
+Having a folate deficiency is more common than you may think, but nonetheless serious to address.

-Many times, this bruising can be traced back to low levels of iron or vitamin C and adding more foods like strawberries, broccoli, and citrus fruits can help remedy any nutritional shortcomings.
+Many times, this bruising can be traced back to low levels of iron or vitamin C and adding more foods like strawberries, broccoli, and citrus fruits may help remedy any nutritional shortcomings.

 Be sure to consult with your physician if you are experiencing large bruises very frequently, as this symptom may be serious and point to larger health problems in some cases.

 B vitamins are essential when it comes to helping the body convert food into energy, and without proper levels, you are left unable to fully absorb the vitamins and minerals from the foods you eat.
-Some common sources of B12 generally include poultry, lean red meat, eggs, some non-dairy milks.
+Some common sources of B12 generally include poultry, lean red meat, eggs, some non-dairy milk.

 Although not as common as many other vitamin deficiencies, a lack of vitamin A can lead to vision issues over time.
 There are a number of crucial vitamins that are required for good eye health, with vitamin A perhaps being at the top of the list.